shadowaxe99/AI-AGENTIC-APPLE-SAUCE/README.md

 		</a>
 	</p>

-The E2B REST API provides an interface for managing development environments and their filesystems and processes.
+The E2B REST API provides an interface for managing cloud environments for AI agents.

 We give you a full cloud development environment that's sandboxed.
 That means: